TurboWarp/packager-extras/README.md

 Most people will want to download the prebuilt versions from https://github.com/TurboWarp/packager-extras/releases

+To make sure that the average Windows PC will trust your project, send Microsoft the .exe file found inside your .zip file at https://www.microsoft.com/en-us/wdsi/filesubmission.

 This is only intended to be run on Windows systems.
 It may work with things like Wine, but Wine support is not tested and not a priority.

 Written in Python (3.10.1) and PySide 2 (Qt5).